marcoeg/stt-server/README.md

 # Set dashboard address
 export RAY_DASHBOARD_ADDRESS="http://127.0.0.1:8265"

-# Optional: Set PYTHONPATH if needed
+# Optional: Set PYTHONPATH -- only needed when running from a different directory
 export PYTHONPATH="/path/to/whisper-serve"
 ```